UPC-ViRVIG/DragPoser/README.md

 - The code in this repository is released under the MIT license.
 Please, see the [LICENSE](LICENSE) for further details.

 - The model weights in this repository and the data are licensed under CC BY-SA 4.0 license as found in the [LICENSE_data](LICENSE_data) file.

+- The webpage under the ``.docs\`` directory was built using the [Academic Project Page Template](https://github.com/eliahuhorwitz/Academic-project-page-template).
+This website is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.